caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 ## Models

 Models are representations of processes.
-They are abstractions in the sense that they leave out things that aren't thought to be important, and they are idealized in the sense that they are deliberately simplified.
-As Peter Godfrey-Smith notes [@godfrey2016philosophy, 21], "Abstraction, to some degree, is inevitable; you can’t include everything.
+They are abstractions in the sense that they leave out things that aren't thought to be important, and they are idealized in the sense that they are deliberately simplified [@godfrey2016philosophy, 21].
-Idealization, in contrast, is a choice."

 For some applications, it doesn't matter if model structure reflects actual underlying